How to Get Out of Business Debt in 5 Not-So-Easy Steps

 If your business doesn't have a budget:

-Now is the time to create one.
-Sit down, and take some time to total up all sources of revenue and all business expenses.
-Where are you spending the most?
-Where are you making the most?
-Do you have a clear understanding of where every dollar your business makes is going?
+If you haven’t created a business budget yet, now is the time to start.
+Take time to calculate all sources of revenue and all business expenses.
+Identify where you are spending the most and where you are making the most.
+It's important to have a clear understanding of where every dollar your business makes is going.

-Creating a budget from scratch when your business is pressed for money might seem overwhelming, but it's necessary if you want to get the business back on track.
+Creating a budget from scratch when your business is pressed for money can feel overwhelming, but it's necessary if you want to get your business back on track.
 A little organizing and budgeting now can save your business millions in the long run, especially if it helps you get a better picture of your revenue and debts.
 It's good to know that you can get support with your business budget if you're unsure where to start.
 There are many budgeting tools from well-known, trusted resources like:

 2. Reduce Business Expenses

-From there, get rid of the expenses in the eliminate category.
-This could mean getting rid of unnecessary machinery or even downsizing into a smaller office.
-If your employees can work from home, you could potentially eliminate rent fees altogether.
-Remember, you can always lease new space in the future, but when things are tight you need to sacrifice where possible.
+This might mean getting rid of unnecessary machinery or even downsizing your workspace.
+If your employees can work remotely, you could potentially eliminate rent fees altogether.

-As you work through expenses, remember not to add to them by paying exit fees or pricey settlements.
+Avoid adding extra costs like exit fees or settlement fees while renegotiating.
 If you can negotiate an expense down, that's great, but you shouldn't do so for an additional fee.
+Every dollar you save brings you closer to figuring out how to get out of business debt.

 3. Consolidate or Modify Debt